-- Underwriting Memo and Preliminary Investment Committee Approval.
+• Underwriting Memo and Preliminary Investment Committee Approval.
 The Underwriting Memo compiles all due diligence items above and is presented on our underwriting template for approval by the Investment Committee.
-The underwriting memo typically includes, as applicable: - a history of the borrower and overview of the situation - an analysis of historical and projected financials, including cash flow coverage, income statement analysis, and a projection and sensitivity analysis - a pricing model and a proprietary risk rating

-- sources and uses of capital • - a collateral analysis including real estate appraisal information, liquidation analysis and strategy, and insurance coverage - conditions precedent and covenants to be included in the loan agreement

-- strengths, weaknesses or risks and their mitigants - for loans to owneroperators, A/R, A/P, and inventory analysis, any equipment appraisals, and comparable transactions to establish license value - management backgrounds and personal financial statements
+The underwriting memo typically includes, as applicable:

+• a history of the borrower and overview of the situation • sources and uses of capital • strengths, weaknesses or risks and their mitigants • an analysis of historical and projected financials, including cash flow coverage, income statement analysis, and a projection and sensitivity analysis • a collateral analysis including real estate appraisal information, liquidation analysis and strategy, and insurance coverage • for loans to owner- operators, A/R, A/P, and inventory analysis, any equipment appraisals, and comparable transactions to establish license value • a pricing model and a proprietary risk rating • conditions precedent and covenants to be included in the loan agreement • management backgrounds and personal financial statements